Merchandising Rules

 greater than

-The greater than operator will check if the product property value is greater than the condition value.
+The greater than operator will check if the product property value is greater than the condition number.

 less than

-The less than operator will check if the product property value is less than the condition value.
+The less than operator will check if the product property value is less than the condition number.

-The less than or equal operator will check if the product property value is less than or equal to the condition value.
+Checks if the product property value is less than or equal to the condition number.

 matches regex

-The matches regex operator will check if the product property value matches the condition value regex.
+Checks if the product property value matches the condition value regex string.

 Facets

-Facets provide control over the property types that are related to products displayed within an XSearch experience.
-Any Merchandising Rule can include both a Filter and a Facet.
-This property can be passed to the frontend of your customer experience for further contextualization.
+Primary Filters can include both Filters and Facets.
+Facets provide control over the property attributes that are related to products displayed within an XSearch experience.
+This property can be passed to the frontend of your customer experience for further contextualization and use in navigation.

 Adding a Facet